Amgen is committed to helping your patients and your practice access Prolia®

 Prolia® contains the same active ingredient (denosumab) found in XGEVA®.
 Patients receiving Prolia® should not receive XGEVA®.

-Osteonecrosis of the jaw (ONJ), which can occur spontaneously, is generally associated with tooth extraction and/or local infection with delayed healing and has been reported in patients receiving Prolia®.
-A routine oral exam should be performed by the prescriber prior to initiation of Prolia®.
-A dental examination with appropriate preventive dentistry is recommended prior to treatment with Prolia® in patients with risk factors for ONJ such as invasive dental procedures, diagnosis of cancer, concomitant therapies (e.g., chemotherapy, corticosteroids, angiogenesis inhibitors), poor oral hygiene, and co-morbid disorders.
-Good oral hygiene practices should be maintained during treatment.
+ONJ, which can occur spontaneously, is generally associated with tooth extraction and/or local infection with delayed healing, and has been reported in patients receiving Prolia®.
+An oral exam should be performed by the prescriber prior to initiation of Prolia®.
+A dental examination with appropriate preventive dentistry is recommended prior to treatment in patients with risk factors for ONJ such as invasive dental procedures, diagnosis of cancer, concomitant therapies (e.g. chemotherapy, corticosteroids, angiogenesis inhibitors), poor oral hygiene, and co-morbid disorders.
+Good oral hygiene practices should be maintained during treatment with Prolia®.
+The risk of ONJ may increase with duration of exposure to Prolia®.

 During Prolia® treatment, patients should be advised to report new or unusual thigh, hip, or groin pain.
 Any patient who presents with thigh or groin pain should be evaluated to rule out an incomplete femur fracture.
 Interruption of Prolia® therapy should be considered, pending a risk/benefit assessment, on an individual basis.

-In a clinical trial (N=7800) in women with postmenopausal osteoporosis, serious infections leading to hospitalization were reported more frequently in the Prolia® group than in the placebo group.
-Serious skin infections, as well as infections of the abdomen, urinary tract and ear were more frequent in patients treated with Prolia®.
+In a clinical trial (N = 7808) in women with postmenopausal osteoporosis, serious infections leading to hospitalization were reported more frequently in the Prolia® group than in the placebo group.
+Serious skin infections, as well as infections of the abdomen, urinary tract and ear, were more frequent in patients treated with Prolia®.

 Patients on concomitant immunosuppressant agents or with impaired immune systems may be at increased risk for serious infections.
 In patients who develop serious infections while on Prolia®, prescribers should assess the need for continued Prolia® therapy.